fernandomosquera/Moola---Multicore-Cache-Simulator/README.md

 2) The modified version of moola is inside the **modified_moola_src** folder.
 This version add the information leakage and new mapping set schemes.
 To compile it, run Makefile

-# List of Schemes in modified moola
+# List of Schemes in modified Moola

 This is the final list of schemes for moola mod